-- Implement the concept plan for Many Mind Creek and its greenway trail as the missing link between the Henry Hudson Trail coming from the west and planned Trail to the east, which will also provide a walking and biking connection from west side residential areas to recreation at Firemen's Field, to the business district and to the Marina. - Pursue needed trail linkages and extensions in the Lenape Woods Nature Preserve to connect the existing east and west sections, create a trail eastward to Mount Mitchill Scenic Overlook, complete links downhill to the future Trail, and cooperate with Middletown Township on the proposed pedestrian bridge from the Preserve to the Campo Trails south of New Jersey Route 36. - Support the maintenance and upgrading of transit connections to nearby towns and Manhattan. - Assure continuation of the commuter ferry service by providing additional parking, working to construct a ferry terminal and ticket office, and improving passenger access, and by continuing to explore possible grants for these purposes. - Strengthen links among the ferry system, the business and entertainment district, the local bus stop at Center Avenue, and New York commuter buses at New Jersey Route 36 including improving gateway, destination and parking signage; establishing shuttle bus service if feasible; and installing route maps at key points. - Improve sidewalks.
+- Implement the concept plan for Many Mind Creek and its greenway trail as the missing link between the Henry Hudson Trail from the west and greenway Trail to the east.
+This will provide a walking and biking connection from west side residential areas to recreation at Firemen's Field, the business district and Marina. - Pursue needed trail linkages and extensions in the Lenape Woods Nature Preserve to connect the existing east and west sections, create a trail eastward to Mount Mitchill Scenic Overlook, complete links downhill to the future Trail, and cooperate with Middletown Township on the proposed pedestrian bridge from the Preserve to the Campo Trails south of New Jersey Route 36. - Support the maintenance and upgrading of transit connections to nearby towns and Manhattan. - Assure continuation of the commuter ferry service by providing additional parking, working to construct a ferry terminal and ticket office, and improving passenger access, and by continuing to explore possible grants for these purposes. - Strengthen links among the ferry system, the business and entertainment district, the local bus stop at Center Avenue, and New York commuter buses at New Jersey Route 36 including improving gateway, destination and parking signage; establishing shuttle bus service if feasible; and installing route maps at key points.

-- Add new bike lanes. - Improve community preparedness in case of storms, flooding, or other disasters that have impact on the Borough. - Improve traffic circulation and parking provisions downtown and in the Marina area.
-This would include performing a targeted study of parking demand and need for the downtown area with the potential of expanding the public parking options. - Revise the Zoning Ordinance as need to strengthen off-street parking requirements for principal uses in the commercial zones. - Support ridesharing services and new technologies that limit demand on existing parking facilities. - Consider applying for Transit Village designation. - Continue participation in the Regional Collaborative to support the initiatives established in the Regional Strategic Plan.
+- Improve sidewalks and bike lanes to facilitate pedestrian and bike travel in modes similar to that of a transit village. - Improve community preparedness in case of storms, flooding, or other disasters that have impact on the Borough. - Improve traffic circulation and parking provisions downtown and in the Marina area.
+This would include performing a targeted study of parking demand and need for the downtown area with the potential of expanding the public parking options. - Continue to strengthen off-street parking requirements for principal uses in the commercial zones. - Support ridesharing services and new technologies that reduce demand on existing parking facilities. - Consider applying for Transit Village designation. - Continue participation in the Regional Collaborative to support the initiatives established in the Regional Strategic Plan.